reselbob/wisesayingswasm/README.md

 ```
 The files, `main.ts` and `package-lock.json` exist prior as part of the demonstration project's source code.

-## Get the Deno server up and running
+## Getting the Deno Server Up and Running

 **Step 1:** Start the Deno server that's hosting the WebAssembly binary